Special Educational Needs and Disabilities Information Report

 We aim to support all children through outstanding teaching and learning.
-However, if a class teacher from their assessments of a child or young person feel that they are not making the expected progress for their age they will plan for additional support to happen in class; that is in addition to differentiate work.
+However, if a class teacher from their assessments of a child or young person feel that they are not making the expected progress for their age they will plan for additional support to happen in class; that is in addition to differentiated work.

 In most cases we would expect this approach to be sufficient.
-However, in some cases the class teacher may wish to speak to the SENCO who will suggest appropriate interventions and possibly involve outside services for advice.
+However, in some cases the class teacher may wish to speak to the SENDCO who will suggest appropriate interventions and possibly involve outside services for advice.
 The parent/carer will be informed when this happens.

 What kind of support is available at Starbank for a child or young person with Special Educational Needs?

 The class teacher will plan additional support which may be delivered in a small group or individually by an adult in the classroom.
 For a specific intervention a child or young person may be given support out of the class for a short period of time during the day.
 This type of support will be identified on our intervention tracking system.